Clearing House, California

 Clearing House (formerly, Clearinghouse) is an unincorporated community in Mariposa County, California.
-It is located on the north bank of the Merced River 5 mi west of El Portal, at an elevation of 1555 feet (474 m).
+It is located on the north bank of the Merced River 5 mi west of El Portal.

 The Clearinghouse post office operated from 1913 to 1933.
 The place name comes from the Clearinghouse Mine, so named as it was an exchange place for gold bullion and certificates during the Panic of 1907.

-The Yosemite Mill was near this site; it still appeared on maps as of 1867.
+After the construction of the Yosemite Valley Railroad, Clearing House became a railroad stop.
+The mines continued to operate into the 1950s.